 Yadagiri Gutta Temple

-A modern temple built in white marble on a hill.
+Birla Mandir is a modern temple built in white marble on a hill.
 It was consecrated in 1976.
 The architecture of the temple is a mix of architectural styles.
 The Rajagopuram is found at the main entrance.
-The vimana towers over the main shrine and is called the Jagadananda vimanam and is built in Orissa style while the towers over the consort shrine is built in the South Indian style.
+The vimana towers over the main shrine and is called the Jagadananda vimanam and is built in Orissa (Odisha) style while the towers over the consort shrine are built in the South Indian style.
 The brass flagstaff is 42 feet high.
 The granite image is 11 feet tall with a carved lotus as an umbrella over the image.
 Many marble carvings can be seen around.
-The mukha mandapam walls depict scenes from Indian mythology.
+The "Mukha Mandapam" walls depict scenes from Indian mythology.
 There are shrines dedicated to Venkateswara Padmavathi and Andal.

 Shyam Temple is a beautiful temple dedicated to Lord Shyam aka Barbarika.
 He is the reincarnation of Lord Krishna in Kal Yuga.
 Shyam Temple attracts lots of devotees daily but the 11th and 12th days of the bright half of every month in the Hindu calendar is of special significance to the temple.
 This is because Barbarika was born on the 11th day of the bright half of the month of Kartika, and he donated his head ("Sheesh") to Lord Krishna on the 12th day of the bright half of the month of Mangsir on Monday.

 Chennakeshava Swamy Temple